isabella232/presentation-druxt_101/slides.md

 <!--
 DruxtSite is the quickest way to get started if you are looking to build a decoupled Site.

-It's nearly zero-config and sets up all the required frontend modules for a semi-traditional Drupal site with a Vue.js based theme layer.
+It's nearly zero-config and sets up all the required frontend modules for a semi-traditional Drupal site with a Vue.js based theming system.
 -->

 ---